No Ordinary Love

-The single received an silver record in the UK, after 200 000 units were sold.

 Critical reception

 The song received positive reviews from music critics.
-Upon the release, Larry Flick from Billboard stated that it shows Sade and band "in fine form, sounding, as always, cool and sexy."
+Upon the release, Larry Flick from Billboard magazine stated that it shows Sade and band "in fine form, sounding, as always, cool and sexy."
 He also said that her "famously smoky voice is the highlight of a spare arrangement, supported by percussive guitar and even a ghostly metal solo."
 Amy Linden from Entertainment Weekly found that Sade, "the high priestess of understated cool, heats up on the fabulous "No Ordinary Love", which surges with emotion."
 Dave Sholin of the Gavin Report felt that "her extraordinary songstyling is hotter than ever."
-Another editor, John Martinucci, said, "At last, the sensual vocals of Sade return with a hypnotic beat underlined by an occasional, crunching guitar."
+Another Gavin Report editor, John Martinucci, said, "At last, the sensual vocals of Sade return with a hypnotic beat underlined by an occasional, crunching guitar."

-Caroline Sullivan from The Guardian felt that the singer's "sleepy croon doesn't waver" as she's "purring a breathless poem" about her mister.
+Caroline Sullivan from The Guardian felt the singer's "sleepy croon doesn't waver" as she's "purring a breathless poem" about her mister.
 David Stubbs from Melody Maker viewed it as "another syrupy ladling".
 Pan-European magazine Music & Media remarked that "the grande dame of sophisticated soul has updated her beats a little bit and added a more wiggly guitar sound."
-A reviewer from Music Week called it "a stylish, sophisticated, subdued and superior song", adding, "It's also extremely subtle".
+A reviewer from Music Week named it "a stylish, sophisticated, subdued and superior song", adding, "It's also extremely subtle".
 Jeff Silberman from The Network Forty complimented its "languid beat and the cool, cool melody" A writer for People Magazine viewed the song as "a baby-making slow jam that comes on like musical Viagra."